chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ### Why does this example look like the chuck-stack?

-speed matters - chuck-stack is a giant set of work instructions
-TODO: expand
+We do not have time to waste.
+We want to use as few tools and as few experts as possible to create our self-help chuck-stack.
+The chuck-stack is just like your work instructions.
+It is a giant set of work instructions to create your own stack as quickly and easily as possible.

 ### How do you create a new work instruction document from scratch?

 We recommend [Obsidian](./tool-obsidian.md) for those who are primarily responsible for creating and evolving work instructions.
 Obsidian is ideal and enjoyable when writing highly-connected content like work instructions.

+Watch this [series of videos](./blog-llm-ai-operations-automation.md) to see how we use Obsidian to work instruction authoring easier.

 ## Learn More